AK-Sounds/open/README.md

 # Open

+> *Designed for desktop browsers.*

-*Open* began with the sound of cathedral bells drifting through an open window.
+[*Open*](https://stereo-images.github.io/open/) began with the sound of cathedral bells drifting through an open window.
 The sound belonged in that room, and I felt its absence when I moved.
 That memory became the wellspring for this piece.

 Instead of recording bells, I went in the opposite direction: a browser window.
 No particular scene, no particular place, just a sparse frame for sound to travel through.
 This music is my way of exploring what can come through that digital window, and what I can build inside it.